 - Spend 10 days in Finland, including Rovaniemi, the official home of Santa Claus.

-Previous college-level coursework or other preparation in engineering, earth sciences, sustainability, environmental policy, sociology, biology, geology, geography, chemistry, archaeology, and/or environmental science/studies.
+Previous college-level coursework or background in engineering, earth sciences, sustainability, environmental policy, sociology, biology, geology, geography, chemistry, archaeology, or environmental science/studies.